 God requires those who follow Him

-to have true belief and loyalty,
+to have true belief and loyalty, complete submission,

-and heartfelt reverence.
+genuine knowledge, and heartfelt reverence.

 God requires people not to question Him

 or follow Him with vague ideas or viewpoints,

 Those who follow Him must do so loyally,

 When God makes of you any requirements,

 when He tests, judges, prunes and deals with you,